amzn/selling-partner-api-samples/use-cases/pricing/docs/blog-post/pricing-blog-post.md

    1. **Process Notification:**
       - This Lambda function is triggered when messages arrive to the SQS queue.
-      - This function builds the pricingHealthNotificationPayload for the Step Functions State Machine using **ANY_OFFER_CHANGED (AOC)** and **PRICING_HEALTH (PH)** notifications and processes them accordingly.
+      - This function builds the payload for the Step Functions State Machine using **ANY_OFFER_CHANGED (AOC)** and **PRICING_HEALTH (PH)** notifications and processes them accordingly.
    2. **Check SKU from DB**
       - This function checks the ASIN information from the notifications and map it with ASIN, SKU, FulfillmentType, Condition in the database (DynamoDB) appending the offer to a list.

    3. **Fetch Pricing Data**
-      - This function is triggered only when the seller's offer is not in the pricingNotification calling the `getPricing` API to retrieve the necessary pricing data.
+      - This function is triggered only when the seller's offer is not in the notification calling the `getPricing` API to retrieve the necessary pricing data.

    4. **Calculate New Price**
-      - The system applies price updates according to which pricingNotification is being processed.
+      - The system applies price updates according to which notification is being processed.
-      - For `PRICING_HEALTH` pricingNotification, it checks if the competitivePriceThreshold is included in the pricingNotification and if the seller is enrolled to this rule.
+      - For `PRICING_HEALTH` notification, it checks if the competitivePriceThreshold is included in the notification and if the seller is enrolled to this rule.
         - If **Yes**, it applies a price update using competitivePriceThreshold data to be eligible for the Feature Offer.
         - If **No**, it applies a price update using BuyBoxPrices rules decreasing a pre-defined value or percentage trying to be eligible for the Feature Offer.
       - For `ANY_OFFER_CHANGED`